winkerVSbecks/locator/README.md

 Locator
 ==============

 A set of google location services for AngularJS.
-[Demo](http://winkervsbecks.github.io/locator)
+[Demo](http://winkervsbecks.github.io/locator) Just a proof of concept not a production ready library.
 For more details see my [blog post](http://varun.ca/locator)

 Developed at [rangle.io](http://rangle.io)